Gastove/drinkery/gin/Martini.markdown

 "Shaken, not stirred" is a great way to get a Martini full of ice flecks, cold and too watery.
 Let the poor bartender stir it, and stir it yourself.
 The drink will be substantially better.

 **Do note**: this is as simple as a cocktail gets.
-There's nowhere to hide mediocre ingredients.
-If all you have is a bottle of crummy gin and a portion of Martini and Rossi, just... skip the Martini that night, OK?
-Take the time to find a gin you like and care about (I like Broker's, Hendricks, St. George's Botanivore).
-Use Dolin Blanc vermouth, or something comparably nice.
+If you don't like the way one of your ingredients tastes on its own, that ingredient isn't going to have anything to cuddle up with for improvement.
+If you have a gin you don't enjoy straight but want to mix, the Martini is probably not going to get you there -- consider a [Gin and Tonic](gin_and_tonic.markdown) or a Negroni.
+Cheap vermouth is more flexible, but you'll still taste the improvement if you can score a bottle of Dolin Blanc.
+Likewise, if you're able to find a gin you enjoy and you put it in your Martini, you're gonna love that martini.
+So my advice: care about your Martini, as much as you're able.

 ### Ingredients
 * 2oz Gin